Rapid Prototyping Services & Rapid Manufacturing

 Rockwell hardness test

-This test uses a diamond cone with a cone angle of 120° or Ø1.588mm and Ø3.176mm quenched steel balls as the pressure head and load.
-Under the initial load of 10kgf and the total force load of 60, 100, or 150kgf, The specimen is pressed into the specimen under successive loads.
-After the total load is applied, the hardness is expressed by the difference between the indentation depth when the main load is removed and the main load is retained and the indentation depth under the initial load.
+This test uses a diamond cone with a cone angle of 120° or quenched steel balls of Ø1.588mm and Ø3.176mm as the indenter.
+The material is subjected to an initial load of 10kgf, followed by a total load of 60, 100, or 150kgf.
+The specimen is pressed with successive loads, and after the final load is applied, the hardness is determined by measuring the difference in indentation depth.
+This difference is observed between the indentation left when the main load is removed and retained, and the indentation under the initial load.

 Rockwell hardness test